 Rights of the Accused

 Harris v.
 Superior Court (new case) (amicus) – The passage of Proposition 47 in 2014 reduced certain non-serious felonies to misdemeanors in the interest of reducing prison and jail overcrowding, containing correctional spending, and investing in programs such as mental health services, truancy prevention, and victim services.
 Proposition 47 allowed eligible defendants to petition for reclassification of previous felony convictions to misdemeanors, with appropriate resentencing.
 The Court of Appeal held that if a person with an eligible plea bargain conviction avails herself of the right under Proposition 47 to be resentenced, the court may vacate the plea bargain and reinstate the original felony charges.
 The court then held that the defendant may face a sentence on the reinstated charges that exceeds the term provided for under the plea agreement.
 After the California Supreme Court agreed to review that decision, the California ACLU affiliates filed an amicus brief arguing that the decision should be reversed because it violates the text and purpose of Proposition 47, as well as the principle that parties to a plea agreement are deemed to have contemplated within their bargain the possibility of future, retroactive changes in the law.
-The case has been scheduled for argument October 5, 2016, with a decision expected within 90 days afterward.
+The case was argumed October 5, 2016.
+A decision expected within 90 days afterward.

 Phillips v.
 State of California (direct) – Because public defenders do not receive the resources necessary to represent their clients, thousands of Fresno residents must navigate the criminal justice system without the minimum legal representation guaranteed by the Constitution.
 In Fresno County, public defender attorneys are forced to shoulder up to four times the recommended number of clients, leaving so little time that attorneys have little if any meaningful communications with clients.
 The failing public defense system violates the Constitution and perpetuates racial inequalities that plague the criminal justice system.
 In a case spearheaded by the ACLU of Northern California, we joined the other California affiliates and the national ACLU to file suit against the State of California, Governor Brown, and County of Fresno seeking an overhaul of the County’s indigent defense system, with state participation.
 On March 12, 2016, the court denied motions by the state and county to dismiss the case.
 The state filed a petition for writ of mandamus seeking review of the trial court’s decision, but the Court of Appeal summarily denied the petition.
 The case is proceeding through discovery.